Also known as: Personal assistant, Production assistant (PA), Production trainee

 Hone your skills in production assistance by taking a specialist course.
 Go to the list of training courses recommended by ScreenSkills and see if there is one in animation or production.

 Get to know people in the animation industry by attending events.
 Meet producers and animators and ask them questions about their work, while demonstrating interest and knowledge in the industry.
 Offer to provide them with your professional contact details and try to stay in touch with them.
-Go to how to network well to learn how to do this.
+Go to Network well to learn how to do this.

 Become a trainee: